pravega/pravega/documentation/src/docs/controller-service.md

 The Controller maintains the Stream: it stores the information about all epochs that constitute a given Stream and also about their transitions.
 The metadata store is designed to persist the information pertaining to Stream Segments, and to enable queries over this information.

-Apart from the epoch information, it keeps some additional metadata, such as [state](#stream-state) and its [policies](#stream-policy-manager) and ongoing Transactions on the Stream.
+Apart from the epoch information, it keeps some additional metadata, such as [state](#stream-state), its [policies](#stream-policy-manager), its Tags and ongoing Transactions on the Stream.
 Various sub-components of Controller access the stored metadata for each
 Stream via a well-defined [interface](https://github.com/pravega/pravega/blob/master/controller/src/main/java/io/pravega/controller/store/stream/StreamMetadataStore.java).
 We currently have two concrete implementations of the Stream store